Dechetmew/Aquaray-Raytracer-for-Unreal-5.2.1/README.md

 Make sure you have a HWRT DirectX 16 SM6 Capable GPU, the sample project runs around 120fps on Geforce RTX 3050

 ## __Current Progress__
-Currently im Trying to solve Indirect Lighting in any way Possible (Uncomment line 461 in the main shader to see the mess)
+Currently im Trying to solve Indirect Lighting in any way Possible.
+Its a mess right now and I hope I figure this out within my lifetime

-Planned for Future: Reflections, Translucency, Caustic Effects

 ## __How to Install__
 1. Install Unreal Engine 5.2.1 Source  if you havent already